-Joe is your contact for all things Transfer.
-We encourage you to use him as your primary go-to.
-Because he transferred to — and graduated from — the University of Maine at Farmington himself, Joe knows the UMF transfer terrain first-hand.
+Joe is your primary contact for all things Transfer.
+Because he transferred to the University of Maine at Farmington himself, Joe knows the UMF transfer terrain first-hand.

-He can tell you what it’s really like to transfer to Farmington, and what it was like to go to school here: academics, extracurriculars, clubs and organizations, living in the Farmington area and more.
-Joe works here year-round and is ready to help you on this next step of your academic journey.
+He can guide you through the process, answer your important questions, and also tell you how easy it is to transfer to Farmington and what it was like to go to school here: academics, extracurriculars, clubs and organizations, living in the Farmington area and more.
+Joe works at UMF year-round and is ready to help you on this next step of your academic journey.